60fps on Real Devices with Real Data

 Impact: Instanced rendering alone can improve frame rates by 10x or more for large datasets on integrated GPUs.
 A 10,000-point scatter plot using one InstancedMesh rather than 10,000 Meshes is the difference between 15fps and 60fps.

 The trade-off with instancing: all instances share the same geometry and material.
 If you need 3 different shapes, you need 3 InstancedMesh objects (3 draw calls total, still vastly better than thousands).
-For varied shapes, custom shaders can select geometry per instance.
+For varied shapes that share a material, BatchedMesh is usually the cleaner answer.

 Memory Management